DBeniskos/practice-basic-webapi-application/README.md

 ##### Congratulations for running this application 🎉

 ### 4. Run the unit test
+- open the project folder in your code editor and open terminal
 - in terminal run the following comand :
 ```
 dotnet test